Questions & Answers – Animals and Stewardship

 I hear a lot of people within the church justifying their decision to abuse animals by saying “God permits it” while ignoring the many passages that exhort us to be merciful (Luke 6:36) and even passages telling us explicitly not to eat animals (1 Corinthians 8:13, Romans 14:21).
 As this passage indicates, we shouldn’t base our conduct on what is permissible but rather on what is good.
 And God has told us from the beginning what is “very good” (Genesis 1:29-31).

-39. What actually happened at the fall?
+30. What actually happened at the fall?
 Why is it significant?

 God created man and woman in his image (Gen 1:27), but then the serpent tempted the woman by saying she would be like God if she ate from the tree God warned not to eat from.
 So even though she was already like God (created in his image), she was tricked into believing she would gain something desirable that she didn’t already have.
 But instead the opposite happened – by following the guidance of the serpent (to eat from the tree) instead of the guidance of God (to not eat from the tree), the man and woman at that instant were no longer living by faith in God and instead were following the devil and his deception (and now living in fear).
 God warned the man and woman of the consequences (death) of eating from that tree and warned them of further consequences when he confronted them just after the fall (patriarchy, hardship, etc).

 31. If Jesus ate fish, shouldn’t we follow his example and likewise eat fish?

 We should follow his example of humility (Philippians 2:7), of loving each other (John 15:12), and of being merciful (Luke 6:36).
 If we are supposed to do everything exactly the way he did, that would include: claiming to be the prophesied messiah spoken of in scripture, performing miracles to demonstrate to the Jews that you are God’s son, and making a new covenant with the world that replaces the existing covenant.
 Do you honestly feel that every follower of Jesus is called to do all these things?
 Of course not, which is why Jesus clarified what he wanted his followers to do in John 14:12 when he says, “Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.”
 In other words, he wants to use us to build on the things he has already done.
 Through Christ we have the strength to do all things (Philippians 4:13), so why use that strength to justify hurting animals instead of using it to be merciful toward them?
 Jesus made it undeniably clear that those who believe in him will do greater things than he did.
 In what ways are you today doing greater things than Jesus did?
 One way to do greater things is to extend that humility, that love, and that mercy beyond just your human neighbors – to your animal neighbors.
 By doing so, you are doing the works of Jesus but also doing greater things because through you, Christ is drawing the kingdom of God ever closer to this fallen world.

-44. Why did Jesus cause a herd of pigs to drown?
+32. Why did Jesus cause a herd of pigs to drown?